European Single Electronic Format

 The European Single Electronic Format is the electronic reporting format in which issuers on EU regulated markets shall prepare their annual financial reports from 1 January 2020.

-In 2013 the Transparency Directive, which sets rules on harmonisation of transparency requirements of issuers, was amended to include amongst others a requirement for issuers to prepare their annual financial reports in a single electronic reporting format.
+In 2013 the Transparency Directive, which sets rules on harmonisation of transparency requirements of issuers, was amended to include, amongst others, a requirement for issuers to prepare their annual financial reports (AFRs) in a single electronic reporting format.
 ESMA was assigned the responsibility to develop regulatory technical standards (RTS) to specify this electronic reporting format.

 The objectives of the provision are to make reporting easier for issuers and to facilitate accessibility, analysis and comparability of annual financial reports.

-- All annual financial reports shall be prepared in XHMTL which can be opened with standard web browsers and can be prepared and displayed as intended by the issuer;
+- All AFRs shall be prepared in XHMTL, which is human readable and can be opened with any standard web browsers;

-- The XBRL ‘tags’ shall be embedded in the XHTML document using the Inline XBRL technology which allows to encapsulate the XBRL tags in the XHTML document within a single document set;
+- The XBRL ‘tags’ shall be embedded in the XHTML document using the Inline XBRL technology, which allows the benefits of XBRL tagged data to be combined with the human readable presentation of AFRs;

-- The IFRS consolidated primary financial statements (income statement, balance sheet, etc.) shall be marked up in detail, whereas the notes to these financial statements need to be marked up by applying mark-ups for whole sections of the notes (block tagging).
+- Primary financial statements (income statement, balance sheet, statement of cash flows and statement of changes in equity) shall be marked up in detail; the Notes instead will need to be marked up by applying mark-ups for whole sections of the notes (block tagging).

 ESEF Reporting Manual

-To assess whether the proposed specifications for ESEF are practicable and to determine if and to what extent they have to be improved in order to increase comparability of annual financial reports and to reduce the burden on preparers, ESMA carried out field tests.
+To assess whether the proposed specifications for ESEF were practicable and to determine if and to what extent they had to be improved, ESMA carried out field tests in summer 2017.

 In the course of the development of the RTS, ESMA carried out a public consultation.
 The Consultation Paper was published in September 2015.
 The Feedback Statement on the consultation published in December 2016 summarises the feedback received and ESMA’s response to it.
 Furthermore, it contains a cost-benefit analysis for ESEF.